MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel.md

 > [!NOTE]
 > Voice-enabled Copilots provide [enhanced voice capabilities](/microsoft-copilot-studio/voice-overview).
-If you have an existing voice deployment, [migrate your existing workstreams](migrate-voice-workstream.md) to make sure that they are compatible with the enhanced Copilots.
-New deployments get the enhanced experience out of the box.
+If you have an existing voice channel configured, [migrate your existing workstreams](migrate-voice-workstream.md) to make sure that they are compatible with the enhanced Copilots.
+New deployments and voice workstreams get the enhanced experience out of the box.

 [!INCLUDE[pva-rebrand](../../includes/cc-pva-rebrand.md)]